squizzdotcom/squizz-platform-api-php-library/README.md

 - You can find more information about the SQUIZZ.com platform by visiting [https://www.squizz.com/docs/squizz](https://www.squizz.com/docs/squizz)
 - To find more information about developing software for the SQUIZZ.com visit [https://www.squizz.com/docs/squizz/Integrate-Software-Into-SQUIZZ.com-Platform.html](https://www.squizz.com/docs/squizz/Integrate-Software-Into-SQUIZZ.com-Platform.html)
 - To find more information about the platform's API visit [https://www.squizz.com/docs/squizz/Platform-API.html](https://www.squizz.com/docs/squizz/Platform-API.html)
+- Examples on how use this library can be found within the files in the [example](https://github.com/squizzdotcom/squizz-platform-api-php-library/tree/master/test/squizz/api/v1/example/) directory or in the sections below.

 ## Contents